ttbowen/game-jolt-api-vb/DOCUMENTATION.md

 Getters/Setters
 =============
 1. **SetUserName()** -
+This is a write only property used to set the user's username.
+This will be used to authenticate the user.

 2. **SetToken()** -
+This is a write only property used to set the user's token.
+This will be used to authenticate the user, along with the username.

 3. **getUserName()** -
+This is a read only property used to get the user's username.

 4. **getToken()** -
+This is a read only property used to get the user's token.

 5. **getGameID()** -
+This is a read only property used to get the game ID.

 6. **isLoggedIn()** -
+This is a read only property that is used to to check whether the user is currently signed in and in a session with their credentials.

 Trophies
 =============